cx-language/cx/README.md

 After this, the following commands can be invoked from the `build` directory:

 - `ninja` builds the project.
 - `ninja check` runs the test suite and reports errors in case of failure.
+Note: if your checks fail, try `export C_INCLUDE_PATH=/usr/include/x86_64-linux-gnu/`
 - `ninja coverage` generates a test coverage report under `coverage/`.

 ## Documentation